pingcap/docs/tidb-distributed-execution-framework.md

 <CustomContent platform="tidb">

 Currently, for TiDB Self-Hosted, the DXF supports the distributed execution of the `ADD INDEX` and `IMPORT INTO` statements.
-For TiDB Cloud, the `IMPORT INTO` statement is not applicable until v7.2.

 - `ADD INDEX` is a DDL statement used to create indexes.
 For example: